BNN-UPC/NetworkModelingDatasets/datasets_v0/README.md

 </p>

-Please, if you have any doubt on how to process the datasets do not hesitate to contact us by sending an email to kdn-contactus <at> knowledgedefinednetworking.org.
-Also, if you would like to be notified with new dataset releases or discuss anything related to the datasets, you can also subscribe to the mailing list kdn-users<at> knowledgedefinednetworking.org (Link: https://mail.knowledgedefinednetworking.org/cgi-bin/mailman/listinfo/kdn-users).
+Please, if you have any doubt on how to process the datasets do not hesitate to contact us by sending an email to kdn-contactus@knowledgedefinednetworking.org.
+Also, if you would like to be notified with new dataset releases or discuss anything related to the datasets, you can also subscribe to the mailing list kdn-users@knowledgedefinednetworking.org (Link: https://mail.knowledgedefinednetworking.org/cgi-bin/mailman/listinfo/kdn-users).